 --ssl-options with the same names, as described in Command Options for Encrypted Connections.
 If they are not specified, no CRL checking takes place.

-To specify lists of permitted ciphers and encryption protocols for the replication connection, add the
+To specify lists of ciphers and encryption protocols permitted by the slave for the replication connection, add the

 -> MASTER_SSL_CIPHER = 'cipher_list', -> MASTER_TLS_VERSION = 'protocol_list',

-MASTER_SSL_CIPHERoption specifies the list of permitted ciphers for the replication connection, with one or more cipher names separated by colons.
+MASTER_SSL_CIPHERoption specifies the list of ciphers permitted by the slave for the replication connection, with one or more cipher names separated by colons.
 The

-MASTER_TLS_VERSIONoption specifies the encryption protocols permitted for the replication connection.
+MASTER_TLS_VERSIONoption specifies the encryption protocols permitted by the slave for the replication connection.
 The format is like that for the

 tls_versionsystem variable, with one or more protocol names separated by commas.
 The protocols and ciphers that you can use in these lists depend on the SSL library used to compile MySQL.
 For information about the formats and permitted values, see Encrypted Connection Protocols and Ciphers.